msitarzewski/ludovision/README.md

 ## 🧑‍💻 Getting Started

 To use Ludovision locally, clone the repository and open the `index.html` file in your browser.
+- ‼️ I **HIGHLY** recommend opening this file in Private Browsing Mode or Incognito.

 ### Prerequisites
 - A modern browser (tested on Chrome, Firefox, and Safari).